- Carmoola

 What do I need to refinance my car?

-• Proof of identity
+- Proof of identity

-• Proof of address
+- Proof of address

-• Employment details and proof of income
+- Your employment details, and proof of your income

 Will refinancing harm my credit score?

-Don’t panic; this dip should only be temporary.
+The good news is that this dip should only be temporary.
 Once you start making your new loan repayments, your score will start to recover.
 In fact, if your new deal comes with more affordable repayments – and reduces the chances that you’ll miss a payment – refinancing could even improve your credit score over time.

 Can I refinance my car if I have bad credit?

-Yes, while it can be harder to find a refinancing loan if you have a bad credit score, it’s not impossible.
+It can be harder to find a refinancing loan if you have a bad credit score, but it’s certainly not impossible.
+There are car finance lenders out there who specialise in helping people with poor credit scores.

 Will my monthly payments decrease if I refinance my car?